alisonkleffner/yield-map-redesign/README.md

-# Redesigning Yield Map Plots for Comprehension and Usability
+# Redesigning the Visualization of Spatial Experimental Plots for Comprehension and Usability

-### Alison Kleffner, Susan VanderPlas
+### Alison Kleffner, Laila A Puntel, Susan VanderPlas

-### University of Nebraska at Lincoln

 **Abstract**

 A standard method to display the relationship between two variables is through visualization.
-However, if these variables occupy the same spatial domain, there is difficulty in perceiving any statistical relationships between the data.
-Data occupying the same spatial domain is common in the agricultural field, and while visualizations in this area exist, they do not conform to the principles of effective chart design.
-As a motivating example to illustrate challenges and potential solutions, we examined visualizing the relationship between crop input application and crop yield.
-Understanding this relationship is crucial as inefficiently applying crop inputs, like nitrogen fertilizer, impacts profit and the environment.
-The purpose of the Data Intensive Farm Management (DIFM) project is to allow farmers to run experiments that establish the effect of crop application on yield in specific locations.
-These trials, called On-Farm Precision Experiments (OFPE), leverage the ability to precisely control the application type and rate using GPS-enabled machinery while conducting these experiments.
-While maps attempting to display this relationship exist, they do not follow the principles of effective chart design.
-Our objectives are to identify the perceptual issues in current visualizations from our motivating example and to propose plots to mitigate these challenges.
-By documenting the process of improving graphics to increase comprehension and ease of use, these ideas can be used with similar data in the agricultural field to display it better.
-Visualizing the data more effectively makes the information presented more attainable for more people and may allow further insight into the data.
+However, if these variables occupy the same spatial domain, there is difficulty in perceiving any statistical relationships between the data as they do not conform to the principles of effective chart design.
+Data occupying the same spatial domain is commonplace in the agricultural field.
+We illustrated challenges and potential solutions through visualizing the relationship between crop input application and crop yield from the Data Intensive Farm Management Project (DIFM).
+The purpose of DIFM is to allow farmers to run large-scale On-Farm Precision Experiments (OFPE) to quantify the site-specific response of crop yield to inputs, such as nitrogen (N) and seeding rate.
+Understanding this relationship is crucial as inefficiently applying crop inputs, like N fertilizer, could impact profit and the environment.
+While maps attempting to display this relationship exist, they do not adhere to the principles of effective chart design.
+Our objectives were to identify and describe the perceptual issues in current visualizations of geospatial data from the DIFM project and to propose plots to mitigate these challenges.
+Common perceptual concerns included the overlapping of data points and the use of inappropriate color schemes.
+Our documented visualization redesign process for increasing the comprehension of a graphic can be employed to improve graphics with similar data in other agricultural fields.
+During this process we used different visual layouts for comparing pieces of information.
+Visualizing the data more effectively could make the information more attainable for people and may allow further insight into the data.
+More importantly, better data visualization of how inputs affect crop yield and other relevant metrics could enhance growers outreach, promoting further adoption of new management practices.

 **File Structure**